cedadev/jasmin-workshop/exercises/ex01/README.md

 # Exercise 1: Connecting to JASMIN

+> **_NOTE:_**  This exercise assumes that you have already completed [exercise 0: Getting set up for the JASMIN workshop](../ex00), about setting up your local machine with everything you need to connect to JASMIN.

 ### Scenario

 I want to connect to JASMIN from my own computer to do some work.